MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### How do I get Shifts?

 If you're already on a plan that includes Shifts, you can start using Shifts today as part of Teams.
 Getting started is easy.
 Firstline managers can sign in to Teams by using their Office 365 work account.
-From there, they can go to the Shifts app, either pinned to the app bar on the left side of Teams or by clicking **...** in the app bar to show more added apps.
+From there, they can go to the Shifts app, either pinned to the app bar on the left side of Teams or by clicking **...** in the app bar.
 In Shifts, firstline managers can create and manage schedules for the teams that they are owner of and can invite firstline workers to download the app.

 #### Which devices or platforms is Shifts available on?